xpack/web-jekyll/pages/index.md

-mandate the use of a package manager; the binary xPacks are plain archives that can be extracted manually; the source xPacks can be linked to projects as Git submodules, etc; they all can be used in traditional environments too, just that it requires much more work." %}
+mandate the use of a package manager; the binary xPacks are plain archives that can be extracted manually; the source xPacks can be linked to projects as Git submodules, etc; they all can be used in traditional environments too, just that this requires more work." %}

-Although the focus is on **C/C++**, most of the tools are language agnostic and can be used with other programming languages as well.
+Although the current focus is on **C/C++**, most of the tools are language agnostic and can be used with other programming languages as well.

 Based on the installed content, there are currently two types of xPacks: **source** and **binary**:

-- **source xPacks** are packages that install source files, generally libraries dependencies
+- **source xPacks** are packages that install source files, generally libraries
 - **binary xPacks** are packages that install binary/executable files, generally tools used during the build process, like toolchains, builders, etc.